 Yes, you can apply to the Master´s Programme in Social Work and Human Rights before having your completed degree.
-There is a form you fill in, Statement of enrolment status, and ask your University to sign and stamp.
+There is a form you fill in, a Statement of enrolment status, and ask your University to sign and stamp.

-To the form at University admissions
+To the information at the University admissions website